 One entry in June 1883 recounts a local legend about Long Island.
 This large steep-sided rocky island is about a mile south down the coast from Boscastle near to the isolated hamlet of Trevalga.

 “A few sheep graze [on Long Island] during the summer, on one occasion an old farmer had taken his sheep there and on attempting to return [to the mainland] found the tide too high and was obliged to remain all night clinging on with his hands, there being small foot-hold.
 A neighbour hearing his perilous condition took his fiddle and standing on the nearest cliff played to him the whole night through to keep him awake, lest sleeping he should lose his hold and falling into the sea be drowned.”

 Ever after, according to Miss Brown, the old man was known as ‘King of the Island’ but I think it should have been his loyal fiddle-playing friend who was called a king.
 After all you have to wonder at the old farmer’s choice of location for his flock.
-Long Island is a palace for birds, it is a seagull skyscraper, it seems an unlikely spot for grazing!
-And what coastal man fails to keep an eye on the rising tide?
+Long Island is a palace for birds, it is a seagull skyscraper, but it seems an unlikely spot for grazing!
+And what coastal-living man fails to keep an eye on the rising tide?

 A walk along the coast here is very beautiful though and well worth it if only to watch the birds swoop and dive from the precipitous heights of Long Island and while you are there you can wonder at how this particular king came by his name.

 Below are some links to places of interest close by.